-The Idea of long journey can be a hell of a task for people with back problems and traveling needs us to mold our body in ways we’re not used to.
+The idea of long journey can be a hell of a task for people with back problems and traveling needs us to mold our body in ways we’re not used to.
 We also know seats in trains, buses, airplanes and even cars are not always a comfortable place to be in.
 They can easily aggravate the already sore areas of your body but that doesn’t mean you’re back pain should prevent you from seeing the wonderful world.
-No wonder travel with back pain should be avoided but if it’s necessary we have a few tips to help you have an amusing trip.
+No wonder travel with back pain should be avoided but if it’s necessary we have a few tips to help you have an amazing trip.

 First, consult your doctor regarding the specific situations and ask for proper medication and precautions.
 After his/her consultation, try these following steps which help you to reduce the discomfort caused by backache.